Expanding continual few-shot learning benchmarks to include recognition of specific instances: Discussion

-The experiments involved two model types: VGG and ProtoNets \cite{Snell2017}.
-It's natural to compare their performance, but comparison should be cautious as ProtoNets and VGGs do not perform the same learning task.
+The experiments involved two base methods: Pretrain+Tune and ProtoNets \citep{Snell2017}.
+It is natural to compare their performance, but comparison should be cautious as ProtoNets and Pretrain+Tune methods do not perform the same learning task.

-VGG \cite{Simonyan2015} is a CNN architecture, and is trained for classification.
-On the other hand, ProtoNets \cite{Snell2017} learn embeddings that can be \emph{used} for classification.
-Classification is achieved by comparing embeddings, which necessitates a short-term memory (STM) of the reference embedding being matched.
-By convention, that memory is in the testing framework rather than the ProtoNet architecture itself.
-From this perspective, adding the STM (replay buffer) to VGG makes it similar to ProtoNets.
-In this study the STM is used for replay only.
-In future work, it will also be used for classification for recent samples still in short term memory, as was done with AHA in \cite{Kowadlo2021}.
-In the case of ProtoNets, the objective of representation learning is to optimize one-shot class generalization.
-The objective of AHA is to learn representations that are \textit{also} highly differentiated, which in theory should be better at the instance test.
+In ProtoNets, classification is achieved by comparing embeddings, which requires a short-term memory (STM) of the reference embedding being matched.
+By convention, that memory is in the testing framework rather than in the ProtoNet architecture itself.
+Given this perspective, adding the STM (replay buffer) to the Pretrain+Tune network makes it conceptually more similar to ProtoNets, and the results are also more similar.
+In this study, the STM is used for replay only.
+In future work, it could also be used for classification for recent samples still in short-term memory, as was done in AHA \citep{Kowadlo2021}.

-Another way in which VGG and ProtoNet learning differs, is that the ProtoNet architecture in \cite{Antoniou2020} and our study does not actually acquire new knowledge during training and therefore does not continually learn.
-There is just one optimizer (for the meta-learning `outer loop') that gets triggered during the `pre-training' phase, meaning that it learns meta parameters for an embedding representation that will be optimal for downstream tasks.
-Since these ProtoNets do not learn, they also do not forget older knowledge and VGG+replay may prove more effective when consolidating new knowledge compared to ProtoNets' fine-tuning on additional training data (explored further below in the context of replay, Section~\ref{sec:replay}).
-We note that in the original ProtoNets paper \cite{Snell2017}, there is fine-tuning of weights after the initial pre-training.
+Another way in which Pretrain+Tune and ProtoNet learning differs, is that ProtoNets do not actually acquire new knowledge during training and therefore do not continually learn.
+There is just one optimiser (for the meta-learning `outer loop') that gets triggered during the `pretraining' phase, meaning that it learns meta-parameters for an embedding representation that will be optimal for downstream tasks.

-\subsection{Wide vs Deep - big batches vs many tasks (no replay)}
+\subsection{Wide vs Deep -- big batches vs many tasks (no replay)}